berkeman/berkeman.github.io/_pages/010_about.md

 permalink: /about/
 ---

-The Expertmaker Accelerator is a well-proven data processing framework providing fast data access, parallel execution, reproducibility, and transparency.
-It can be used for anything from small daily data analysis tasks to running as multi-CPU backend in live production recommender systems based on multi-billion row datasets.
+Exax, previously the Expertmaker Accelerator, is a well-proven data processing framework providing fast data access, parallel execution, reproducibility, and transparency.

+Exax can be used for anything from small daily data analysis tasks to running as multi-CPU backend in live production recommender systems based on multi-billion row datasets.
+It is an excellent tool for data engineering.

 **The Accelerator is released as open source by eBay** under the Apache V2.0 license, and is under constant development.